-Daily, an adult person fully or almost fully lives through society and culture-a life-in-multiplicity.
+Daily an adult person fully or almost fully lives through society and culture-a life-in-multiplicity.

-- He/she works modern economic-technical life - He/she is a member of social organizations (family, party, vocation, etc.).
-He/she shares rights and obligations with others. - He/she lives in accordance with patterns, rules, laws, duties, and by following the norms of his/her milieu. - He/she strives for clean thoughts, heshe enjoys art, he/she has acquired his/her own view of life and world.
-He/she acts in accord with self-determined values.
+• He works - modern economic-technical life

+- He is a member of social organizations (family, party, vocation, etc.).
+He shares rights and obligations with others. - He lives in accordance with particular patterns, rules, laws, duties and by following the norms of his milieu. - He strives for clean thoughts, he enjoys art, he has acquired his own life- and world-view.
+He acts in accord with self-determined values.

 Equilibrium is not possible.
 A person's own nature (limitations) and milieu circumstances give rise to relationships of tension among the part structures, to a disproportionate participation in the four sectors (e.g., one-sidedness).
 Person and society are very closely involved with each other.
-The four layers of societal life are the societal and spiritual-moral foundations of human existence.
+The four layers of societal life are the societal and spiritual-moral foundations of human existence.2

-In each life sector, the social relationships in which a person participates differ, and there is another social pattern to be followed.
-His/her life-in-multiplicity essentially is living-togetherin-multiplicity, and implies that for him/her, it is more complicated and complex for him/her to determine his/her own place in society.
-Through this complexity, a person no longer knows his/her own social position and that of others, and this gives rise to uncertainty in communicating, as well as to a continually more difficult evolving communication between persons in general.
-This problem also manifests itself in educative communication, i.e., there is a strong possibility that the educative relationship is one in which those involved experience insecurity and, thus, find it increasingly difficult to communicate with each other; i.e., the idea of social lability clearly holds true for the educative relationship.
+In each life sector the social relationships in which a person participates differs and there is another social pattern to be followed.
+His life-in-multiplicity essentially is living-together-inmultiplicity and implies that for him it is more complicated and complex for him to determine his own place in society.
+Through this complexity a person no longer knows his own social position and that of others and this gives rise to uncertainty in communicating as well as to a continually more difficult evolving communication between persons in general.
+This problem also manifests itself in educative communication; i.e., there is a strong possibility that the educative relationship is one in which those involved experience insecurity and thus find it increasingly more difficult to communicate with each other; i.e., that the idea of social lability clearly holds true for the educative relationship.3

-In a human society there are institutes, institutions, organs and organizations created to rule human living and working together and have made society extremely complicated.
-For an individual, this means a decided separation of the different life functions and social groupings, e.g., he/she is a member of a social grouping for the sake of its dwelling function, of another social group for its work function, religious function, social service function, etc. This life-in-multiplicity (multiple social groupings) contrasts with the life-in-simplicity, which, e.g., a person in centuries past had lived in the smaller, more isolated agricultural communities where, with respect to all life functions (dwelling, working, recreation, religious, etc.), he/she belonged only to one social group, i.e., the (extended) family.
+In a human society there are institutes, institutions, organs and organizations created to rule human living and working together and all of this has made society extremely complicated.
+For an individual this means a decided separation of the different life functions and social groupings; e.g., he is a member of a particular social grouping for the sake of its dwelling function, of another social group for its work function, religious function, social service function, etc. This life-in-multiplicity (multiple social groupings) contrasts with the life-in-simplicity that, e.g., a person in centuries past had lived in the smaller, more isolated agricultural communities where with respect to all life functions (dwelling, working, recreation, religious, etc.) he belonged only to one social group, i.e., the (extended) family.

-From a modern person, it is expected that he/she participate in many larger and smaller groupings and, thus, in a variety of interpersonal relationships - a "divided life" which results in divided responsibilities; he/she is a spouse, mayor, parent, employee, member of a church, member of one or more organizations, member of a sports club, co-traveler, newspaper reader, radio listener, television watcher, he/she has friends, acquaintances, family (far and near), professional associates, compatriots, party associates, colleagues; there are students, pupils, readers, listeners; a modern person's contacts are in direct discussions, also in a letter, the telephone, a telegram; in the church, at gatherings and lecture halls, in school, on the train, bus, on the road; with adversaries and allies; at a table, at a festival, in hotels and at home.
-There also is influence from the "hidden persuaders" who reach individuals via the mass media.
+From a modern person it is expected that he participate in many larger and smaller groupings and thus in a variety of interpersonal relationships - a "divided life" that results in divided responsibilities; he is a spouse, mayor, parent, employee, member of a church, member of one or more organizations, member of a sports club, co-traveler, newspaper reader, radio listener, television watcher, he has friends, acquaintances, family (far and near), professional associates, compatriots, party associates, colleagues; there are students, pupils, readers, listeners; a modern person's contacts are in direct discussions, also in a letter, the telephone, a telegram; in the church, at gatherings and lecture halls, in school, on the train, bus, on the road; with adversaries and allies; at a table, at a festival, in hotels and at home.
+There also is influence from the "hidden persuaders" who reach individuals via the mass media.4